There is an abundance of memes, stories, poems, placards, and t-shirts that deify the firefighter as a hero.

-But there is nothing noble about leaving your spouse alone, their is nothing brave or heroic about making your children grow up without a father or mother.
+But there is nothing noble about leaving your spouse alone, there is nothing brave or heroic about making your children grow up without a father or mother.

 It just sucks.
 And pithy phrases like “he died a hero” aren’t worth much to your grieving family.
 They’d rather have you.

 Do NOT misunderstand.
-I am not advocating for an elimination of aggressive interior attack.
-I am not suggesting we attempt to eliminate all risk from the job, it can’t be done.
-This job is inherently more dangerous and risk laden than many.
+I am not advocating for the elimination of an aggressive interior attack.
+I am not suggesting we attempt to eradicate all risk from the job, it can’t be done.
+This job is inherently more dangerous and risk-laden than many.

 I’m suggesting that we, as a service and culture, stop accepting the loss of our own as an inevitable part of the job, that we stop glorifying those deaths to our youngest generation, who are starting to view a heroic death as something almost desirable.